kishorsharma/currying-workshopper/exercises/delay_invocation/problem.md

+## Task

-Write a unary function which takes single input and return another unary function.
-On calling second Function it should result in addition of two inputs.
+Write a unary function that takes single input and returns another unary function.
+On calling the second function, it should return the sum of the two inputs.

 ----------------------------------------------------------------------
 ## HINTS

 So far so good!!
 You are doing great.
-Now time to explore some important concept essential for currying:
+Now it is time to explore some important concepts essential for currying:

 * Lexical Scope
-* closure
+* Closures

 The solution to this puzzle is creating a closure.
 A closure is a special kind of object that combines two things: a function, and the environment in which that function was created.
-The environment consists of any local variables that were in-scope at the time that the closure was created.
+The environment consists of any local variables that were in scope at the time that the closure was created.

-To know more about concept used follow: https://developer.mozilla.org/en-US/docs/Web/JavaScript/Closures
+To learn more about these concepts, read: https://developer.mozilla.org/en-US/docs/Web/JavaScript/Closures

 When you are done, you must run: